act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-oj04fd.md

 #### Passed Example 2

-The first [focusable][] element is part of [sequential focus navigation].
+The first [focusable][] element is part of [sequential focus navigation][].
 The set of pixels that change color when it is [focused][] (due to default User Agent's styling) is unique.
-The second [focusable][] element is not applicable because it has been removed from [sequential focus navigation][] due to the `tabindex` attribute.
+The second [focusable][] element is not applicable because it has been removed from [sequential focus navigation][] due to the negative value for the `tabindex` attribute.
 Its presence is nonetheless enough to make the first one applicable.

 ```html
 <a href="https://act-rules.github.io/">ACT rules</a> <button tabindex="-1">Dummy button</button>